Yunusla Terapiye Güvenebilir Misiniz? (EN)

 Due to poor breeding success in captivity, dolphins continue to be captured from the wild to supply the demands of the aquarium industry.
 Thus there are ethical questions related to removing these animals from their natural habitat and forcing them into close contact with humans for DAT.
 Although a trained dolphin may be more accustomed to interactions with humans than a wild dolphin, these animals have not been domesticated, which requires deliberate selection for specifi c traits over dozens of generations and, therefore, may be more prone to stress from human contact than truly domesticated species (Iannuzzi and Rowan 1991).
 Furthermore, there are signifi cant ethical concerns relating to the conditions under which captive dolphins are kept and whether the detrimental impacts of keeping dolphins in captivity can be justifi ed on the basis of unproven physical or psychological improvements for human DAT participants.

-Obligations of the providers of DAT Generally, there are no acknowledged obligations on the providers of DAT to meet any set of consumer standards.
+Generally, there are no acknowledged obligations on the providers of DAT to meet any set of consumer standards.
 Providers can assert, for example, that “The success of a mediated dolphin therapy is not part of the contract”.

 http://www.delphintherapie.net/index.asp?langid=10000&location=11 (Accessed 06.09.07)